SitecorePowerShell/Book/working_with_sitecore_items.md

 It's not always the most efficient to operate on items by traversing the tree using `Get-ChildItem`.
 This is especially true if you need to work on large trees but need to select only a few items of e.g. a specific template.
 For this we’ve introduced support for the Sitecore query within our provider.

-**Example:** The following retrieves all items beneath the path */sitecore/content/* with the template of "Sample Item template".
+**Example:** The following retrieves all items beneath the path */sitecore/content/* with the template of "Sample Item".

 ```powershell
 PS master:\>Get-Item master: -Query "/sitecore/content//*[@@templatename='Sample Item']"